Influences on Faculty Uptake from a Faculty Learning Community: Methodology

-In order to construct themes across cases.
-We looked for similar experiences and instances that the Fellows had and how this affected their material design, instruction, and continued use of 3DL.
+Our last step of data analysis was a cross-case analysis.
+During this analysis we compared and contrasted themes between Fellows.
+In particular we looked for similar experiences and instances that the Fellows had and how this affected their material design, instruction, and continued use of 3DL.
 This allowed us to identify and explore the underlying mechanisms influencing material design.